Jumping jack (toy): Hampelmann

 In 1832, Hampelmann was a character created by Carl Malß as a figure for the burlesque at Frankfurt.
 Later, jumping jacks became known as Hampelmann in German-speaking countries.
-The mechanical toys were manufactured in the Erzgebirge mountain range in Germany.
+The mechanical toys were manufactured in the Ore Mountains in Germany.

-During in her first year as a student at the famous Bauhaus design school in Dessau, Germany, Margaretha Reichardt, who would become a textile designer, undertook a preliminary course run by Josef Albers and László Moholy-Nagy in 1926.
+In her first year as a student at the famous Bauhaus design school in Dessau, Germany, Margaretha Reichardt, who would become a textile designer, undertook a preliminary course run by Josef Albers and László Moholy-Nagy in 1926.
 As part of the course she designed a modern version of the Hampelmann that was set in a wooden frame and featured articulated limbs that move when a string is pulled.
 Later, her design was produced commercially by Naef, a Swiss toy company.

 Quockerwodger

 Oxford Reference cites the word "quockerwodger" as "a wooden puppet which can be made to 'dance' by pulling its strings".
 By analogy, quockerwodger came to be used as a negative appellation for a politician whose "strings" are pulled entirely by their own "puppetmaster".